aleoncini/customkc/README.md

     > podman run -d --rm --name pgadmin --pod postgres -e 'PGADMIN_DEFAULT_EMAIL=admin@redhat.com' -e 'PGADMIN_DEFAULT_PASSWORD=password' docker.io/dpage/pgadmin4

 This tool will be useful for the next quick steps we need to execute before launching the keycloak server.
 Open a browser and connect to http://localhost:4080 (or any other port you have specified in the previous comand *podman pod create ...*).
-Insert the email and password when launched the pgadmin container and access the web console.
+Insert the email and password specified when launched the pgadmin container and access the web console.

 Using the console you just need to create a server and into the server to create a database (name the database **keycloak**).